Chehel-Sotoun Palace in Isfahan

 Persian garden reflects the rich knowledge of architecture, irrigation, and agriculture used by Iranians during long periods of history.
 It is omnipresent in Persian literature, music, and painting, preserving a special place in Iranians' unconscious.
 Persian gardens, generally rectangular in shape and enclosed within high walls contain symmetrical trees, water channels, and stone fountains.
 One of the most remarkable features in Persian gardens is its division to four sections, which is formed when water streams cross.
 This design is accompanied by a special building named pavilion (Kooshk in Farsi).
 They are located in high places, like hillsides, mostly to supply lower temperature, more airflow and, water sources like fountains or rivers.
 We see porticoes(ayvan), around the building to make a strong connection with the garden's beauties.
 All these told features may be different in detail in each garden, but they are the same in basics in most cases.

-Chehel-Sotun garden is one of the most famous gardens in Iran, thanks to its architecture, its lavish pavilion and also its history.
-It was constructed by the order of Shah Abbas I and then enlarged and completed in Shah Abbas II era, 1647, to receive the royal guests and high ranking authorities.
+Chehel-Sotun garden is one of the most famous gardens in Iran, thanks to its architecture, its lavish pavilion, and also its history.
+It was constructed by the order of Shah Abbas I, and then enlarged and completed in Shah Abbas II era in 1647, to receive the royal guests and high ranking authorities.
 Major restorations were done later in 1706, after the very fire of the palace in Shah Sultan Hossein era.
 As it is typical of Persian gardens, when you enter from the eastern portal, a long pool, leading to the central pavilion, catches your eyes.
 It is a 110-m-long pool, decorated with figurines of angles, the symbols of guardians, and of lions, the symbols of power.
 These are column bases transferred here from the now destroyed Safavid palace, Sarpushideh.
 In the past, a branch of Fadan Madi (madi refers to the small streams passing through Isfahan City) used to provide the water supply of the garden, circling around the palace and through its small pools and fountains.
 Take a walk among the impressive pine and plane trees (you might be pushed to cover all the 16 acres though) and meander through the landscaped paths to visit the 400-year-old fallen trees.

 - The Pavilion